ZenWave360/zenwave-examples/README.md

 ## AsyncAPI: API-First Tests, Examples

-You may also be interested in checking out [ZenWave Code Generator for AsyncAPI: API-First Tests, Examples and the Kitchen Sink](/ZenWave360/AsyncAPI-ApiFirst-Generator-KitchenSink) repository.
+You may also be interested in checking out [ZenWave SDK for AsyncAPI: API-First Tests, Examples and the Kitchen Sink](/ZenWave360/AsyncAPI-ApiFirst-Generator-KitchenSink) repository.

 > 👉 [ZenWave360](https://zenwave360.github.io/) Helps You Create Software that's Easy to Understand